veertuinc/anklet/plugins/handlers/github/README.md

 - You must define the database in the config.yml file either using the `database` section or the `global_database_*` variables.
 You can find installation instructions in the anklet main [README.md](../../README.md#database-setup).
 - If you are attempting to register runners for an entire organization, do NOT set `repo` and make sure your Github App has `Self-hosted runners` > `Read and write` permissions.
 - If your Organization level runner is registered and your public repo jobs are not picking it up even though the labels are a perfect match, make sure the Runner groups (likely `Default`) has `Allow public repositories`.
+- There are times when github will not register the runner for some reason. `registration_timeout_seconds` is available to set the custom seconds to wait before considering the runner registration failed (and retry on a new VM).

 ---